adamluckydo/ontology/2_Story/Story.md

 >
 > Some of those I am or have been in my life conventionally.
 Some conventionally.
 All of them mythically.
 None of them really."

-Rob brought a sense of magic to life that, combined with his intellectual rigor and deep dedication to action, introduced many people (myself included) to an entirely different way of seeing and living life.
+Rob brought a sense of magic that, combined with his intellectual rigor and deep dedication to action, introduced many people (myself included) to an entirely different way of seeing and living life.

-At the time of my crisis, Rob's talks were like a lifeline thrown to a man drowning at sea: He had seen Buddhism, walked the path himself, and gone beyond it.
+At the time of my crisis, listening to Rob's talks was like clinging to a lifeline as I drowned at sea: He had seen Buddhism, walked the path himself, and gone beyond it.
 And things were okay.

-## m

-But Rob .
-Freedom from suffering was possible, and it didn't necessitate giving up our

-Over the course of the last year, I've made _massive_ strides in my baseline happiness.
-There was no _one_ thing that

-___

-"War and courage have done more great things than charity.
-Not your sympathy, but your bravery hath hitherto saved the victims." - Friedrich Nietzsche, _Thus Spoke Zarathustra_ [1]

-Nietzsche[2]:

-The higher it’s type, always the seldomer doth a thing succeed.
-Ye higher men here, have ye not all - been failures?
-Be of good cheer; what doth it matter?
-How much is still possible!
-Learn to laugh at yourselves, as ye ought to laugh!

-What wonder even that ye have failed and only half-succeeded, ye half-shattered ones!
-Doth not - man’s future strive and struggle in you?
-Man’s furthest, profoundest, star- highest issues, his prodigious powers - do not all these foam through one another in your vessel?
-What wonder that many a vessel shattereth!
-Learn to laugh at yourselves, as ye ought to laugh!
-Ye higher men, oh, how much is still possible!

-And verily, how much hath already succeeded!
-How rich is this earth in small, good, perfect things, in well-constituted things!
-Set around you small, good, perfect things, ye higher men.
-Their golden maturity healeth the heart.
-The perfect teacheth one to hope.

-References:
-[1]: _Thus Spoke Zarathustra_, X. War and Warriors.
-[2]: _Thus Spoke Zarathustra_, LXXIII.
-The Higher Man; 15.
+## Present Day, Present Time

+My return to baseline okayness took about 3 months.
+As my self-induced paranoia faded, it was replaced by a hardening resolve to finally face my external fears and fight them head-on.

+"Never again", I said, and my life hasn't stopped improving since.

+It's hard to point at one individual thing that has made the biggest impact on my sense of well-being.
+But if I had to choose, I'd say that being opened to the possibility that things could be better was key.

+**Our experience of reality is identical to what we believe it is**.
+And conversely, our beliefs circumscribe what is possible in our lives.
+If I had to pick _the_ most important fact, the one that has made the most impact over the course of my entire life, it would be that.

+For example, take my whole saga above.
+When I legitimately believed that life was suffering, my experience of life inevitably reflected that.

+Or, if you believe that life is inherently meaningless, your experience of life will inevitably reflect _that_, no matter how hard you try to find meaning.

+On the contrary, if you actually believe that you have the ability to achieve your deepest desires, and your life will be filled with joy... it may still not happen.
+Sorry to burst your bubble.
+But! _While_ you believe those things, your experience of life will reflect that.

+Life _is_ not this way or that way.
+There is no "objective" subjective experience.
+When you're experiencing life, you are always looking at it in a certain way, and that way of looking changes the actual perception of life itself.

+So what do you actually believe?
+And is it possible to _change_ those beliefs?

+Only one way to find out.